 If you are interested in studying for a PhD with me then please send me a copy of your CV and a 6 page proposal reviewing the literature, stating your questions and outlining your methods.
-My current and completed students are:
+Current and completed student projects are:

 Mathew Bukhi Mabele.
 ‘Rethinking sustainability under neoliberal environmental policy: Political ecology, deforestation discourses and conservation practices in Tanzania.’
 University of Zurich, Departmental Scholarship.
 Began Sept 2014.

 Edward Ademolu.
-‘The African Diaspora and Representations of Africa.’ self-funded, began Sept 2014.
-Listen to a summary of Edward’s research here.
+2018.
+‘The African Diaspora and Representations of Africa.’ self-funded, (Manchester University) Listen to a summary of Edward’s research here.

 Jonas Bruun.
+2017.
 ‘The Implications for Development of Climate Finance Governance.’
-Leverhulme funded, began Jan 2013.
+(Manchester University)

 Robert Watt.
+2016.
 ‘The Moral Economy of Offsets.’
-Leverhulme funded, began Sept 2012.
+(Manchester University)

 Paul James.
+2016.
 ‘Smallholder Sugar Farming in South Africa.’
-Began Sept 2011.
-DfID-ESRC funded.
+(Manchester University)

 Jessica Hope.
 2015.
 ‘The Road to Where?
 A Political ecology of Post-Neoliberalism: Negotiations of Extractive-Led Development, Indigeneity and Conservation in the Isiboro Secure Indigenous Territory and National Park (TIPNIS), Bolivia.’
 (Manchester University)